instancestyletransfer/Instance-Style-Transfer/README.md

 We hightly encourage users to create a virtual environment to run the code in this repo.
 In addition, please clone this repo to a folder rather than putting the package on your desktop (i.e. ./Desktop/.../Instance-Style-Transfer-master) because users will download pre-trained models.

-*The steps below have been tested on AWS Deep Learning AMI (Amazon Linus) instance - python 3.6.5, MacBook Air macOS virtual environment - python 3.6.4, and Windows 7 virtual environment - python 3.6.5*
+*The steps below have been tested on AWS Deep Learning AMI (Amazon Linus) instance - python 3.6.5, MacBook Air macOS virtual environment - python 3.6.4, and Windows 7 virtual environment - python 3.6.5.
+However, when testing on Windows 10, there is package incompatibility issue that is unlikely to be resolved before the deadline.
+We will take on this issue as future work.*

 Please follow the steps below to use the codes in this repo:
 1. run `pip install -r requirements.txt` to install the necessary packages